 The City received six submissions from the community and stakeholders.
 Comments received through the consultation process have been incorporated into the plan where appropriate.
-Changes that have been made to the plan following consultation are shown in highlighted text in Attachment 1, while community feedback and the City's responses are shown in Attachment 2.
+Changes have been made to the plan following consultation (Attachment 1 refers) with the community feedback and the City's responses shown in Attachment 2.